syntasso/kratix-docs/docs/main/05-reference/05-resources/05-updates.md

 create it again.

 ## Manually trigger configure Workflow
-If you want to manually trigger the configure workflow for a resource you can add the `kratix.io/manual-reconciliation: true` labels to the resource.
-Kratix will detect this labels, trigger the configure workflow and remove the label from the resource.
+Sometimes you may want to manually trigger a Configure Workflow for a specific resource.

+While Workflows only trigger when the contents of the resource `Spec` change, the Kratix will also look for the appearance of a specific label and trigger a Configure Workflow if it newly appears.

+Therefore, if you add `kratix.io/manual-reconciliation: true` to any resource, it will immediately schedule a manual run for the Configure Workflow.

+To run this again, you would need to remove and re-add the label since only the new appearance of the label will trigger a manual Configure Workflow run.